-Battery electric technology is in development for multiple applications, including heavy duty drayage and nondrayage trucks.
+Battery electric technology is in development for multiple applications, including heavy duty drayage and non-drayage trucks.
 Electric trucks use a battery for propulsion and refuel with electricity generated from the grid or by distributed energy resources (DERs) such as solar power.
 Battery electric technologies therefore do not produce any air pollutant or GHG emissions at the tailpipe, so any related emissions are from upstream processes.
 Although even when considering the upstream emissions associated with electricity generation, the energy efficiency of electric batteries and the emissions profile of the San Diego region's electric grid, result in lower emissions than comparable fossil fuel alternatives.
 According to the California Energy Commission, San Diego Gas & Electric generated 43% of its 2018 electricity sales from renewable generation, 29% from natural gas generation, and 27% from unspecified power sources.
 Further, since the state is required to meet a goal of 100% carbon-free retail electricity sales by 2045, the upstream emissions profile associated with electric vehicles in California is expected to continue to decline.
-At present, electric drayage truck technology is able to achieve 80 to 100 percent reduction in GHG emissions when compared to conventional diesel.
+He present, electric drayage truck technology is able to achieve 80 to 100 percent reduction in GHG emissions when compared to conventional diesel.

 Battery electric technologies are significantly more energy efficient than conventional diesel vehicles for different weight classes, vehicle types, and duty cycles.
 Battery electric vehicles have energy efficiency ratios https://cleanairactionplan.org/documents/final-drayage-truck-feasibility-assessment.pdf/.
 Accessed September 2020.
-SDG&E 2018 Power Content Label.
-Available online at: https://www.energy.ca.gov/sites/default/files/2020- 01/2018 PCL San Diego Gas and Electric.pdf.
-Accessed January 2021.